MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-custom-group-objects/update-a-custom-groups-definition.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-3c57732e-0689-406a-a6ad-c73ece5960c2?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 This workflow sample demonstrates how to update a custom group’s definition through the Modeling service.

 You want to update the definition of the "Customers Value Metric Value Banding" custom group and rename it to "Customers Value Points Banding".
-The custom group is in the MicroStrategy Tutorial project.
+The custom group is in the Strategy Tutorial project.
 The object ID of the custom group is C4E98C9B4BACB6D57CCF58BD95672BF4.
 The project ID is B7CA92F04B9FAE8D941C3E9B7E0CD754.

 :::info